The Church in Your Home:

 Family worship is worth the effort

-One day your children will look back with great affection on your efforts to nurture them spiritually.
+One day your children affectionately will look back on your efforts to nurture them spiritually.
 Dr. Douglas Kelly of Reformed Theological Seminary wrote, "Those of us who were raised in Christian homes where there was daily worship can never get far from our minds the sounds of our parents' and grandparents' loved voices lifting our very names in intercession and calling on the Lord to bless us in large and small matters.
 The memory of the parents' voices praying for the children and of the grandparents' voices praying for the children.
 There is probably no more effective way to influence our teenage and adult children for God than let them hear us praying for them by name and specific need on a daily basis while they are young.
 This says, 'You are important to your parents and you are important to God.
 God is the one who will help you.'
 If young parents will pray with and for their children now while they are small, it may pay rich dividends in preventing grief and alienation during teenage and adult years" (Worship in the Presence of God).

 My family does not have the practice of family worship down to an art.
 Few Christian families do.
 But we continue to work at, and I encourage you to work at it, for God honors those who honor him (I Samuel 2:30).